ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 #### Recommended actions:
 {: #troubleshooting-step9-actions}

-* Scale to a plan with more memory if the cache is consistently full
+* Scale to a plan with more memory if the cache is consistently full.
-* Review and optimize indexes (remove unused indexes)
+* Review and optimize indexes (remove unused indexes).
-* Limit result set sizes in queries
+* Limit result set sizes in queries.
-* Use projections to reduce document size
+* Use projections to reduce document size.
-* Consider archiving old data
+* Consider archiving old data.
-* Monitor working set size trends
+* Monitor working set size trends.

 #### Memory allocation best practices
 {: #troubleshooting-step9-best}

 * The WiredTiger cache should be 50% of available RAM (default).
 * Leave sufficient memory for OS and other processes.
-* Monitor swap usage (should be minimal).
+* Monitor swap usage, which should be minimal.

 ### Step 10: Review write concern and read preference settings